openstack/operations-guide/doc/ops-guide/source/ch_arch_scaling.rst

 hardware is stable and configured correctly means that your cloud environment remains up and running.
-Basically, put effort into creating a stable hardware environment so that you can host a cloud that users may treat as unstable and volatile.servers avoiding volatility inhardware scalability planningscaling hardware procurement
+Basically, put effort into creating a stable hardware environment so that you can host a cloud that users may treat as unstable and volatile.

 OpenStack can be deployed on any hardware supported by an OpenStack-compatible Linux distribution.